 (iv) Line losses are considered to be resistive and have I2R losses.
 The lengths, spacings and configurations of lines are usually such that inductive and capacitive effects can be ignored.
 If line losses are to be compensated, they are included as part of the load losses (Watts copper).

+8.5 Calculating Series Reactor Loss Constants

+(1) Current limiting reactor loss compensation calculations with electronic meters are accomplished internally with firmware.
+Various information and test data about the current limiting reactor is required to program the meter.
+The following information is required regarding meter installations:

+(a) Current limiting reactor Rated Current

+(b) Current limiting reactor Rated Voltage

+(2) The following data is required from the Current limiting reactor test report:

+(a) Current limiting reactor Test Inductance (mH)

+(b) Current limiting reactor DC Resistance at Reference Temperature (Ohms)

+(c) Current limiting reactor Total AC Losses (Watts)

+(3) The test data required may be obtained from the following sources:

+(a) The manufacturer’s test report; or

+(b) A test completed by a utility or independent electrical testing company.

-8.5 Reference Materials
+8.6 Reference Materials

 (1) The following additional references may be referred to for assistance when calculating the compensation factors referred to in this Section 8, Transformer and Line Loss Compensation Factors.